ArtezGDA/illustratorPlugin-Examples/Tutorial_Scripting_ExpandedOutlines.md

 # Scripting Tutorial to Expanded Outlines

-The final version of the script can be found here: [Expanded Outlines](https://github.com/ArtezGDA/illustratorPlugin-Examples/tree/master/expandedOutlines)
+The final version of this script can be found here: [Expanded Outlines](https://github.com/ArtezGDA/illustratorPlugin-Examples/tree/master/expandedOutlines)

 ----